Area of investment and support

 Accountability statements

-Knowledge exchange clusters were developed as part of the knowledge exchange framework as a means to group English providers of higher education that have similar capabilities and resources available to them to engage in knowledge exchange activities.
+Knowledge exchange clusters were developed as part of the knowledge exchange framework (KEF) as a means to group English providers of higher education that have similar capabilities and resources available to them to engage in knowledge exchange activities.

 How allocations are calculated for individual providers